sntdshrly/applied-machine-learning-projects/README.md

-# applied-machine-learning-projects
-this repository is created for submission in the applied machine learning class.
+<h1 align="center">Applied Machine Learning Projects</h1>

+This repository was created to keep source code while following the course.

+## Thank You